 OLAP Schema Checksum Comparison for Caching

 Configuration File

-\WEB-INF\classes\mondrian.connect.string.properties
+...\WEB-INF\classes\mondrian.connect.string.properties

+OLAP Schema Checksum Comparison for Caching

 Property Description

-UseContentChecksum When this property is set to true, JasperReports Server calculates an OLAP schema's checksum and compares that to checksums of schemas with datasets already in the cache.
+UseContentChecksum When this property is set to $true$ , JasperReports Server calculates an OLAP schema's checksum and compares that to checksums of schemas with datasets already in the cache.
 If it matches one, the data are reused; otherwise, the server assumes that this is a unique request and loads new data into the cache.